deathvenom-qvp/pluto_tv_scraper-docker/README.md

 The purpose is to make the deployment easier and more suitable for different environments.<br>
 As a result an m3u8 playlist and xmltv file will be generated for pluto TV.

+The original repository of this image is hosted on https://git.claeyscloud.com/david/pluto_tv_scraper-docker.<br>
+A public mirror is available at https://github.com/davidclaeysquinones/pluto_tv_scraper-docker.

 ## Dependencies
 [Node](https://nodejs.org/en)<br>